E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 The output confirmed that:

 - The preferred default route through R1 was active
-- The floating default route through R2 was not active
+- The floating default route through R2 was inactive
-- The more-specific route to `198.51.100.0/24` through R2 was active
+- The specific route to the test network through R2 was active

 ---

-### R1 Normal Routing Table
+### R1 Routing Table

-The routing table was also checked on R1.
+The routing table was checked on R1.

 ```cisco
 show ip route